Guide to Narcissistic Victim Syndrome

 10. Therapy

-Individual therapy with a mental health professional experienced in treating a trauma survivor and narcissistic abuse can be highly beneficial.
+Individual therapy with a mental health professional experienced in treating trauma survivors and narcissistic abuse can be highly beneficial.

 Therapeutic approaches such as cognitive-behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), and Trauma Releasing Exercises (TRE) can help you process the trauma, build resilience, and develop healthier coping mechanisms.